ALaurian/Marionette-Framework/README.md

 - `Initialization.cs`: This workflow initializes the `Settings` variable and performs the required setup.

+- `ProcessTransaction.cs`: This workflow is responsible for performing the necessary actions to complete the transaction, such as retrieving data, performing calculations, and updating records.
+It leverages the features of the ReFramework, such as transaction logging, exception handling, and retry mechanisms, to ensure the successful completion of the transaction.

 ### Main.cs

 ## Description of the Main function in the UiPath ReFramework ported to C#.NET